gvnwst/fiber-probe-hardware/fiber-probe-arms/v1/fiber-probe-arm-v1-BOM.md

 ### Comments on assembly
 The fiber may be affixed in the needles a few ways.
 Most obvious is simply potting with epoxy/glue, for cleaved-facet fibers (which frequently contact the die) the inability to re-cleave can be a problem.
-Alternatively, I have been using the last item in the BOM to sort of strain-relieve the fiber into the Luer-lock end of the needle.
+Alternatively, I have used some soft rubber rod to sort of strain-relieve the fiber into the Luer-lock end of the needle.
 I cut a ~1 cm long section of the rubber rod and use a razor blade to make a slice along its length, slightly deeper than the center of the rod.
 This should look a bit like a hot dog bun -- and the fiber rests inside the piece much like a hot dog in its bun!
 The high friction coefficient of the rubber provides a good hold on the fiber, and the rubber can be jammed into the Luer needle's end.